IMessage: Platforms

 iMessage is only officially available on Apple operating systems, such as iOS, iPadOS, macOS, watchOS and visionOS.
 Unlike some other messaging apps, it does not support Android or Microsoft Windows, and does not have any web access interface.
 There are independent apps that attempt to bring iMessage to other platforms.

-In September, 2013 an independent app called iMessage Chat was released on Google Play by the developer Daniel Zweigart (Huluwa).
+In September 2013, an independent app called iMessage Chat was released on Google Play by the developer Daniel Zweigart (Huluwa).
 It connected to iMessage servers impersonating a Mac mini.
-The app required users to provide their Apple IDs and passwords, routing messages through a Chinese server.
-The app elicited security and privacy concerns. iMessage Chat was later removed from the Play Store.
+The app required users to provide their Apple IDs and passwords, routing messages through a Chinese server, raising security and privacy concerns. iMessage Chat was later removed from the Play Store.

 On May 3, 2016, an independent open-source project named "PieMessage" was announced by app developer Eric Chee, consisting of code for OS X that communicates with iMessage and connects to an Android client, allowing the Android client to send and receive messages.
-PieMessage has since been abandoned and has not received an update since 2016 because the developer states "I've moved onto other projects and haven't had time to finish this" on the projects GitHub page.
+PieMessage has since been abandoned.
+Chee said, "I've moved onto other projects and haven't had time to finish this".

-On December 10, 2017, an independent app called weMessage, developed by Roman Scott was announced with a YouTube video, the app was released for Android and required a Mac.
-The app utilizes a weServer app on a Mac, which takes iMessages that are delivered to a Mac and forwards them to an Android smartphone or tablet using accessibility features on the Mac, that interact with the Messages app for the Mac.
-The app is no longer available on Google Play and has received no updates since October 16, 2019.
+On December 10, 2017, an independent app called weMessage, developed by Roman Scott, was announced with a YouTube video.
+It was released for Android and required a Mac.
+The app uses a weServer app on a Mac, which takes iMessages that are delivered to a Mac and forwards them to an Android smartphone or tablet using accessibility features on the Mac that interact with the Messages app for the Mac.
+The app is no longer available on Google Play and has not been updated since 2019.